ratpack/ratpack/ratpack-manual/src/content/chapters/35-config.md

 For this to work properly, all construction of the `ConfigData` object should take place within the [RatpackServer](api/ratpack/server/RatpackServer.html) `of`/`start` block.

 ### Object Mapper
-`ratpack-config` uses Jackson for object binding.
+Ratpack uses Jackson for config object binding.
 The default `ObjectMapper` used is configured with commonly used Jackson modules pre-loaded, and set to allow unquoted field names, allow single quotes, and ignore unknown field names.
 This is intended to make it easy to use, out-of-the-box.
 However, there will sometimes be cases where you may want to change a Jackson configuration setting or add additional Jackson modules.